Star college gymnast suffers gruesome leg injuries during floor routine, then retires from sport

 Cerio, who earned all SEC honors in 2017 and 2018, was on the first pass of her floor routine Friday when she took the devastating tumble.
 Video of the injury shows she landed awkwardly on her legs after flipping through the air.
 Medical staff and trainers were treating her for almost ten minutes before she was ultimately carted off the floor.
 The crowd gave her a standing ovation as she left.

-Ranked No. 13 in the nation, Auburn rallied for Cerio on Friday and advanced to the championship round after finishing with a score of 197.075 -- second behind host LSU.
-The team, however, was knocked off the next day.
+Ranked No. 13 in the nation, Auburn rallied for Cerio on Friday and advanced to the championship round after finishing with a score of 197.075 – second behind host LSU.
+The team, however, was knocked out if the next day.

 "She's the heart and soul of the team," head coach Jeff Graba said of Cerio.
 "This is what she's poured into the team for four years now."